 Research into Video Conferencing Technology

-A recent study by Polycom found that 96% of business decision makers believed video conferencing improves productivity , but despite this fact, many businesses are yet to provide comprehensive technology solutions that will improve video conferencing for those who want to use it.
+A recent study by Polycom found that 96% of business decision makers believed video conferencing solutions improve productivity , but despite this fact, many businesses are yet to provide comprehensive technology solutions that will improve video conferencing for those who want to use it.
 People are still using personal Skype or FaceTime, cramming round laptops or in some cases iPhones, to see their colleagues or clients in a meeting.
 With poor quality sound and fractured connections ,video conferencing is still not reaching its full potential for many businesses – especially SME’s.
 So here is a list of our favourite simple video conferencing technology for SME’s that can help you to improve collaboration and video communication.

 1. Company-wide, Cloud-based Video Conferencing for SME’s